Last Updated on February 23, 2024 by Carrie Stephens

-While a green-winged macaw has the most impressive bite force, at 2,000 psi, this isn’t the case for all macaws.
-If we consider a standard bite, then the hyacinth macaw applies the most consistent force.
+While a green-winged macaw has the most impressive bite force, this isn’t the case for all macaws.
+The hyacinth macaw applies the most consistent force.

 Hyacinth macaws are the largest parrot species in the world.
 From the tip of its tail to the top of its head, it averages about 3.3 feet long.
-A hyacinth macaw’s beak is massive in comparison to those of other parrot species.
+A hyacinth macaw’s beak is massive compared to other species.

 Cockatoo vs. Macaw Bite

-There is much debate in the parrot community over which parrot has the worst bite.
-For those who’ve received bites from both macaws and cockatoos, most will say that a cockatoo’s bite is worse.
+There’s much debate in the parrot community over which parrot has the worst bite.
+Those who’ve received bites from macaws and cockatoos say a cockatoo’s bite is worse.

 What to Do If a Macaw Bites You

-If a macaw bites you, the first step is to remain calm.
-That’s easier said than done, but any outbursts or negative behavior directed toward the parrot might:
+If a macaw bites you, remain calm as outbursts or hostile behavior toward them might:

-- Stress out the parrot, making it more prone to biting a second time
+- Stress the parrot, making it more prone to biting a second time.

-- Break trust with the parrot, so that it’s wary of you in the future
+- Break trust with the parrot, so it’s wary of you in the future.

 If the parrot has latched on, remain still.
-The macaw will let go in short order and may want to retreat to a safe place.
-Once the parrot has released its grip, treat the bite like you would any other injury.
+The macaw will let go and may want to retreat to a safe place.
+Once the parrot has released its grip, treat the bite like any other injury:

 - If blood has been drawn, wash it with antibacterial soap and rinse with clean water.

-- Talk to your doctor about any antibiotic medication you should take
+- Talk to your doctor about any antibiotic medication you take.

-- Depending on the severity of the bite, you may need stitches
+- Depending on the bite’s severity, you may need stitches.

-According to the American Association for Hand Surgery, exotic pet injuries need to be treated with more care due to the high risk of zoonotic diseases.
+According to the American Association for Hand Surgery, exotic pet injuries must be treated with more care due to the risk of zoonotic diseases.
 This could put you at risk of:

 Macaws have a bite force that can lead to finger loss.
-The good news is that macaws are gentle-natured parrots.
-If you provide a living environment where your parrot feels safe and you have developed a strong bond, a macaw is unlikely to bite out of fear.
-Most macaws will use types of body language and less forceful bites as a warning.
+If you provide a living environment where your parrot feels safe and you have developed a strong bond, a macaw is less likely to bite out of fear.